 - C. Commercial/industrial and commercial/recreational marina development within commercial, heavy and light industrial and planned industrial park land use designations shall require a Conditional Use Permit.
-Residential/recreational marinas shall be a permitted use in these land use designations. - D. Residential/recreational marinas may be considered within residential land use designations with a Conditional Use Permit and a Binding Concept Plan. - E. No fueling or repair facilities are permitted within residential zoning classifications. - F. When locating new marinas or expanding existing marinas, biologically productive habitats shall be preserved to the fullest extent possible.
+Residential/recreational marinas shall be a permitted use in these land use designations. - D. Residential/recreational marinas may be considered within residential land use designations with a Conditional Use Permit and a Binding Development Concept Plan. - No fueling or repair facilities are permitted within residential zoning classifications. - F. When locating new marinas or expanding existing marinas, biologically productive habitats shall be preserved to the fullest extent possible.

 Mitigation is the last resort for habitat destruction, and shall be of a two-to-one or greater ratio of in-kind replacement. - G. Marina facilities shall be located where maximum physical advantage for flushing and circulation exists, where the least dredging and maintenance are required, and where marine and estuarine resources will not be significantly affected. - H. Marina basins shall be sited where there is an existing basin and access channel with an average water depth of three (3) feet below mean low water, except at the shoreline. - I. Marinas and docking facilities should be approved which require minimal or no dredging or filling to provide access by canal, channel or road.
 Preference shall be given to marina sites with existing channels.
 In the event that dredging is required, the mooring areas and the navigation access channels shall not be dredged to depths greater than eight (8) feet.
 Any required dredging operations shall utilize appropriate construction techniques and materials to comply with state water quality standards, such as turbidity screens, hydraulic dredges, properly sized and isolated spoil deposition area to control spoil dewatering.
 All dredging activities must be done with effective turbidity controls.
 Where turbidity screens or similar devices are used, they should be secured and regularly monitored to avoid manatee entrapment.

-- J. Marinas shall be located in areas with good flushing and circulation.
-New marina or substantially expanded facilities shall be designed to take advantage of existing water circulation and shall not adversely affect existing circulation patterns.
-Improvement of circulation shall be a consideration when expanding or upgrading existing facilities.
-However, any buffer zone established by the Florida Department of Environmental Protection Shellfish Environmental Assessment Section (FDEP-SEAS) shall be maintained. - K. The proposed site shall be compatible with existing land use designations.
+- K. The proposed site shall be compatible with existing land use designations.
 Marinas shall demonstrate that they have sufficient upland areas to accommodate all needed support facilities.
-These standards include, but should not be limited to, adequate parking, work areas and retention areas for stormwater and work area runoff, and shoreline protection buffers. - L. Marina facilities shall not degrade water quality below existing Florida Department of Environmental Protection water classification standards. - M. Marinas shall not be located in approved or conditionally approved shellfish harvesting waters or Class II waters, or other environmental areas designated by the County so as to substantially and materially have a negative impact on these waters. - N. Commercial/recreational and commercial/industrial marinas shall not be located in Aquatic Preserves, or Outstanding Florida Waters, or other environmental areas designated by the County so as to substantially and materially have a negative impact on these waters. - O. Construction of multi-slip docking facilities and boat ramps shall be directed to locations where there is quick access to deep, open water at least eight (8) feet in depth (dredgeable), where the multi-slip docking facilities take the place of several single-slip docks and allow public access to the water, and where the associated increase in boat traffic will be outside of known manatee aggregation areas, and where seagrass beds or other wetlands supporting manatee habitat will not be disturbed.

-P. All marina facilities shall comply with manatee protection measures established in Conservation Element Policy 9.9.
+These standards include, but should not be limited to, adequate parking, work areas and retention areas for stormwater and work area runoff, and shoreline protection buffers. - L. Marina facilities shall not degrade water quality below existing Florida Department of Environmental Protection water classification standards. - M. Marinas shall not be located in approved or conditionally approved shellfish harvesting waters or Class II waters, or other environmental areas designated by the County so as to substantially and materially have a negative impact on these waters. - N. Commercial/recreational and commercial/industrial marinas shall not be located in Aquatic Preserves, or Outstanding Florida Waters, or other environmental areas designated by the County so as to substantially and materially have a negative impact on these waters. - O. Construction of multi-slip docking facilities and boat ramps shall be directed to locations where there is quick access to deep, open water at least eight (8) feet in depth (dredgeable), where the multi-slip docking facilities take the place of several single-slip docks and allow public access to the water, and where the associated increase in boat traffic will be outside of known manatee aggregation areas, and where seagrass beds or other wetlands supporting manatee habitat will not be disturbed. - P. All marina facilities shall comply with manatee protection measures established in Conservation Element Policy 9.9.

-Brevard County shall require hurricane plans to be submitted to the Emergency Management Division in conjunction with marina site plans for review.
+Brevard County shall require hurricane plans to be submitted to the Florida Division of Emergency Management Division in conjunction with marina site plans for review.